Dry Eye Disease

 Management & Advice

-However, it’s crucial to understand that dry eye is unique to each patient.
+It is crucial to understand that dry eye is unique to each patient.
 There’s no one-size-fits-all solution or magic drop that works for everyone.
 That’s why it’s essential to closely assess the patient, identify any factors that might be exacerbating their dry eye, and tailor the management plan accordingly.

-Key factors from the experts17
+Key factors from the experts16

 - A REGIMEN comprising lubricants, lid hygiene, and the application of heat to the eyes for the treatment of dry eye disease and associated eye conditions.